How Much Home Can I Afford?

 You should also factor in the price of a home inspection and other professional services sometimes required to buy a home.
 Learn more about these upfront expenses.

-In addition to your mortgage, there are additional expenses to consider when planning to buy a home.
+In addition to your mortgage, there are additional homeownership expenses to consider when planning to buy a home.

 If you live within a community governed by a homeowners association (HOA), it's important that you pay your fees as scheduled.